lucadibello/zerotrust-your-home/README.md

 ## 2. Project description

-This project represents autoconfigured home automation system that delivers a robust, secure infrastructure in a matter of minutes (literally!).
+This project represents an autoconfigured home automation system that delivers a robust and secure infrastructure in a matter of minutes (literally!).

 Leveraging cutting-edge technologies, it ensures top-notch security, privacy, and user-friendliness while maintaining a low cost of ownership.
 The server is designed to be deployed on a low-end single-board computer, such as [Raspberry Pi](https://www.raspberrypi.org/) or alternatives like [Orange Pi](http://www.orangepi.org/) and [Banana Pi](https://www.banana-pi.org/).